Mahaboob-Ashraf/Agentic-Commerce-Gateway/README.md

 - synthetic demo merchants and products;
 - Razorpay Test Mode;
-- merchant-approved structured sources rather than arbitrary web crawling;
+- merchant-approved structured sources rather than arbitrary website crawling;
 - explicit on-screen authorization for current purchases.

+Current P0 does **not** present unattended scheduled AutoBuy as completed.

-Unattended scheduled AutoBuy and native Buyer clients remain future directions.
+Native Buyer applications remain a future direction.

 No production revenue, security certification, or compliance certification is claimed.